iOS 14.5 Update on iPhone: What The Fuss About Privacy Is?

 “In response to these changes, we will also start processing pixel conversion events from iOS 14 devices using Aggregated Event Measurement.
 This will support your efforts to preserve user privacy and help you run effective campaigns.”

-It further says, “As more people opt-out of tracking on iOS 14 devices, the size of your app connections, app activity Custom Audiences and website Custom Audiences may decrease.”
+“We provide updates and additional resources to support businesses advertising on our platform as they become available.”It further says, “As more people opt-out of tracking on iOS 14 devices, the size of your app connections, app activity Custom Audiences and Website Custom Audiences may decrease.”

-IPhone owners also have a “tracking” menu in their phone’s privacy settings where they can opt-out of tracking from all apps on their phone with a single switch, or pick and choose among apps to grant permission to.
+IPhone owners also have a “tracking” menu in their phone’s privacy settings where they can opt out of tracking from all apps on their phone with a single switch, or pick and choose among apps to grant permission to.

 Data, Social Media & iOS Update